 Sailor Lake is the first stop on Trail #167, a pleasant uphill hike of about half a mile.
 When I followed this route and arrived at Sailor Lake, I hiked around to the inlet of the lake on the far shore.
 The steep slope where the cascade splashes into Sailor Lake has a great south view of the Lake and the surrounding peaks of the Tobacco Root Mountains.
 As nice a spot as this is, I was a little surprised I saw only a few other visitors.
 Most of the people I had seen to this point were anglers parked along the South Boulder River a few miles down the canyon, where it’s a swiftly-flowing mountain creek.
 Up at the outlet of Sailor Lake, the South Boulder is little more than a babbling brook.

 Next, I retraced my steps along the shoreline and followed the last quarter mile of the trail to Globe Lake.
 Globe Lake is a little smaller than Sailor Lake, but otherwise similar; another beautiful and secluded spot.
 Walking around it, I noticed it is well stocked with fish.
 I am not a fisherman myself, but figured this lake has more to offer an angler than Sailor Lake does.

-Heading back downhill toward the trailhead, I felt pleased with the scenery pictures I’d captured, enough so to make a second visit in the summer of 2009, and to hike uphill another half-mile to explore the Brannan Lakes.
+Heading back downhill toward the trailhead, I felt pleased with the scenic images I’d captured, enough so to make a second visit in the summer of 2009, and to hike uphill another half-mile to explore the Brannan Lakes.
 Nestled in a cirque beneath an un-named peak, these ponds are the essence of what “getting away from it all” means in Montana.
 The south rim of the cirque offers grander view of Sailor Lake and the South Boulder River canyon far beyond—a better panoramic view than I could get from the bottom of the cascade on my previous visit.